 Solar energy in California dates back to 1976 when the state passed a law to create financial incentives for investments in solar technology.
 Just a few years later, the state passed a law preventing neighborhood associations from banning solar systems.

 In 1996, California strengthened its commitment to green energy with the passage of the Electric Utility Industry Restructuring Act.
-In addition to deregulating the energy industry, it also enacted its net metering policies that allow customers to save by feeding excess solar energy back into the grid.
+In addition to deregulating the energy industry, it also enacted net metering policies that let customers sell extra solar energy back to the grid.

 Important solar installation factors to consider

-- According to the U.S. Department of Energy, solar panels are most effective on south-facing roofs with slopes of between 15 to 40 percent They may not be well suited to older roofs that will need to be replaced in the near future.
+- The age, angle, and condition of your roof.
+According to the U.S. Department of Energy, solar panels are most effective on south-facing roofs with slopes of between 15% to 40%.
+They may not be well suited to older roofs that will need to be replaced in the near future.

-- Consider the amount of sun your home gets.
-California gets a lot more sunshine than some other states, making solar power particularly attractive.
+- How much sun your home receives.
+California gets more sunshine than many other states, making solar power particularly attractive.
 But it’s important to consider how much sun your home receives in your location.
+If your roof is under complete shade, your solar panels will not generate as much electricity as they would if they had direct sunlight throughout the day.

-- In some states, HOAs and other neighborhood associations may have restrictions around the installation of solar panels or require prior approval.
-However, California law prevents bans on solar panels.
+- HOA and neighborhood rules.
+In some states, HOAs and other neighborhood associations may have restrictions around the installation of solar panels or require prior approval.
+However, California law prevents HOAs from banning solar panels, so just be sure to follow any requirements and approval processes outlined in your area.

 California solar power FAQs

-The price of a solar system can depend on factors such as its size, configuration, and any potential labor costs.
-The average price is anywhere from $15,000 to $25,000 before accounting for any tax credits or other incentives.
+The price of a solar system can depend on factors such as its size, configuration, and labor costs.
+The average price is anywhere from $11,160 to more than $46,500 before accounting for any tax credits or other incentives.

 Is solar power a good investment in California?

-Solar power can be an excellent investment, especially if you live somewhere with plenty of sunshine.
-Not only will you save money on your electricity bill each month, but you can also increase the value of your home.
+Solar power can be an excellent investment, especially if you live somewhere with plenty of sunshine, such as California.
+Not only will you lower your monthly electricity bill, but you can also increase the resale value of your home.
+In California, you will be exempt from increases on your property tax if you install solar panels on your home, which has incentivized many homeowners.

 How much could I save by investing in solar?